Nikhilesh-cherukuri/Datamining-project/README.md

      3 .google chrome (if you don't have it installed before)

-2.Install and run the downloaded Docker Desktop for Windows.exe
+2. Install and run the downloaded Docker Desktop for Windows.exe

 3. Go to the Step 4 - Download the Linux kernel update package in this link https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package and dowload the package and install it.